michal-h21/luavlna/README.md

 external commands (like `vlna`) or packages (`encxvlna` for encTeX, `xevlna` for XeTeX, `impnattypo` for luaLaTeX).

+Other feature of this package is including of non-breakable space after initials , like in personal names.

 The code is modified version of Patrick Gundlach’s answer on TeX.sx[^1].
 The difference is that it is possible to specify which single letters should be taken into account for different